 Adams said it was good to feel the love from Brice and Rodgers.

-“It feels good knowing they want me to come with them and stuff like that, and looking at me and seeing that I can actually play there,” Adams said.
-“The fact that commits and players right now that are there think that I can fit in really helps me out.”
+“It feels good knowing they want me to come with them and looking at me and seeing that I can actually play there,” Adams said.
+“The fact that commits and players right now that are there think I can fit in really helps me out.”